 It’s email marketing.

-How can a copywriter contribute to improving email marketing performance?
+How a copywriter can contribute to improving email marketing performance

 A copywriter’s contribution consists of crafting email content for: